okutse/foodborne_diseases/methodology.md

 The data considered for analysis had a very high percentage of missing data which rendered the use of data imputation methods unreasonable.
 The inclusion of potentially predictive features in the model resulted in the exclusion of all possible observations under a complete case analysis.
 As such, the analysis that followed was limited to the variables we deemed useful in linking a particular *Listeria monocytogene* strain to a food source.
 The features which we deemed relevant for this analysis included the food source, the minimum single nucleotide polymorphism (SNP) distance to another isolate of the same isolation type for example, the minimum SNP distance from one clinical isolate to another clinical isolate (`Min.same`), the minimum SNP distance to another isolate of a different isolation type (`Min.diff`), the microbial strain name used to distinguish a genetically distinct lineage separated from another strain by one or two mutations (`Strain`), the isolate, and the location (state) from which the particular isolate was collected, all of which were informed by literature [@tanui2022machine], [@tanui2022machine], [@filipello2020attribution].

 The food source variable employed was recategorized into 38 unique levels, however, for simplicity and to avoid potential empty levels characterized by food source categories with a limited number of samples, we restricted our analysis to the top 8 food categories which had $n \geq 150$ samples, that is, water (n = 1343 samples), dairy (n = 935 samples), fish (n = 244 samples), beef (n = 227 samples), pork (n = 214 samples), avocado (n = 209 samples), chicken (n = 168 samples), and beans (n = 150 samples).
 Even though the environment as a food source had a substantial number of samples linked to it, we chose to exclude this level considering the breadth of the term.
 We also excluded unknown food types from the outcome considering their uninformative nature.
 The resulting data set had n = 2143 *Listeria monocytogene* isolates which we use in all subsequent statistical modeling processes.
 We split into the training and testing sets with ¾ of the observations used in the training and the remaining ¼ of the observations used in the model validation.
-The split criteria considered the probable imbalance in the outcome food source by stratifying the way in which this split was performed using the food source variable.
-Table \@ref(tab:prop-sampled) highlights the proportions of the food sources in the train and test samples, respectively.
-All models are trained on the same dataset using the same features to reduce the potential effect of varied model building strategies on the resulting model performance estimates and thus also enhance comparability of the performance metrics.
+The split criteria considered the probable imbalance in the outcome food source by stratifying the way in which this split was performed using the food source variable. <!--Table \@ref(tab:prop-sampled) highlights the proportions of the food sources in the train and test samples, respectively.--> All models are trained on the same dataset using the same features to reduce the potential effect of varied model building strategies on the resulting model performance estimates and thus also enhance comparability of the performance metrics.
 In the following section, we describe the specific implementation strategies considered for each of the implemented algorithms.

 ***Implementation***